Security Whitepaper

 - TLS everywhere: All communication between clients, dashboard, API, and PocketBase uses HTTPS with TLS certificate validation enforced.

 - Server-side API keys: The xAI API key and any third-party credentials are stored server-side as environment variables and never exposed to the browser.
+Secrets are rotated on a quarterly cadence or immediately upon suspected exposure.
+Production and development environments use separate credential sets.

 7. LLM Security